swarren/sca-making/cartwheel-lamp/wood-pole-stand-v1/README.md

 More lighting for medieval atmosphere at feast and other events!

-This is v1 of the hanging cartwheel lamp.
-I designed/made this after the PVC-mounted lamp.
+This is v1 of the cartwheel lamp version that slides over a center pole, such as a tent pole.
+I designed/made this after `../center-pvc-stand-v2/` and `../wood-overhead-stand-v1/`.

 # Bill of Materials